 Canned Dog Food

 Canned dog food is cooked processed pet food.
 It’s cooked and sealed, similar to human canned foods.
-The base is comprised of mostly meat products.
-It typically consists of a combination of fresh, frozen, and meat byproducts.
+The base is comprised of mainly meat products.
+It typically consists of a combination of fresh, frozen, and meat by-products.
 These are then mixed with minerals, vitamins, and sometimes grains.
-The dog food product is heated as it’s mixed.
-This allows the starch to start gelatinizing, and the proteins begin to denature.
-This process improves the flavor as well as the texture of the end product.
+Finally, the dog food product is heated as it’s mixed.
+This heat allows the starch to start gelatinizing, and the proteins denature.
+This process improves the flavor and texture of the end product.

 HPP (High-Pressure Pasteurization) in Raw Dog Food

 Raw dog food is put into sealed packages in a large water tank.
 Water surrounds the product in the sealed packaging.
 Coldwater is then pumped into the chamber at very high pressure.
-This pressure squishes bacteria to death.
-Some bacteria can survive the pressure, but it would be hard for them to withstand the sudden pressure change that occurs upon opening the tank.
-Some cell walls are damaged, rendering the product unattractive and may alter the taste in the process.
+This high-pressure technology squishes bacteria to death.
+Some bacteria can survive the pressure, but it would be hard for them to withstand the sudden pressure change upon opening the tank.
+Some cell walls are damaged, rendering the product unattractive, and may alter the taste in the process.
 This process is best for products with high moisture content.
 HPP typically adds a shelf life of 2-3 times longer than minimally processed raw dog food.
-I do believe this pet food processing is better than that of other processed pet food.
-Unfortunately, it doesn’t meet the quality and freshness of a minimally processed raw dog food.
+I believe this pet food processing is better than other processed pet food.
+Unfortunately, it doesn’t meet the quality and freshness of minimally processed raw dog food.

 Minimally Processed Colorado Raw Dog Food

-The best raw dog foods, especially Aunt Jeni’s Homemade, Mile High Raw non-completes, and Tefco Performance Dog, are minimally processed.
-Also, no cooking or pasteurization in the process allows for a natural, wholesome dog food that dogs and cats thrive on.
+The best raw dog foods, mostly Aunt Jeni’s Home Made and Albright’s Raw Dog Food, are minimally processed.
+Also, no cooking or pasteurization allows for a natural, wholesome dog food that helps dogs and cats to thrive.
 A minimally processed raw dog food typically goes through a rough grind to create a consistent, balanced mix.
 It is adequately tempered in the mixing process and quickly flash frozen.
 Anything further would lessen the product’s natural composition and quality.
-The best things in life are meant to be simple, minimally processed raw dog food is no different.
+The best things in life are meant to be simple, minimally processed.
+Colorado raw dog food is no different.